MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 17. Navigate to the MSD and open “**_cloud.json_**”

-  > :boom: While editing `cloud.json` or `WIFI.CFG` manually use ***notepad.exe*** .
+  > :boom: &nbsp; While editing `cloud.json` or `WIFI.CFG` manually use ***notepad.exe*** .
 Other editors like Notepad++ can damage the underlying FAT12 FS.
 You can read more about this generic issue in the discussion [here](ttps://github.com/adafruit/circuitpython/issues/111).
 In case you come across htis issue, please reflash the image to recover.

 18. Replace the “**_brokerName_**” attribute with the endpoint URL.